gatk555/ngspice/README.md

 is set to that location.

-This branch is for Github Actions workflow files only, the ngspice source is on branch gh_pm.
+This branch is for Github Actions workflow files only, the ngspice source is on branch gh_pm42.
 There are currently two local changes to the source: code has been added to support SPICE_ROOT and the MacOS compile script has been modified to support cross-compiling for arm64.